theupdateframework/taps/tap7.md

     'description': 'A description of the test case', 'expected_result': <either 'success' or 'failure'>,
-    'initial_data': <path to directory containing the metadata to use>, 'update_data': <path to directory containing data to use>, 'target': <repository filepath of target to try obtaining and updating to>
+    'initial_data': <path to directory containing the metadata to use>, 'repository_data': <path to directory containing data to use>, 'target': <repository filepath of target to try obtaining and updating to>
   },
   {